skang06/baltimore-nassau-county/README.md

 Some additional data on the specific pockets in both Nassau and Baltimore that seem to have lower household incomes relative to other towns in the area would be helpful.

 This is important for me because throughout my 3 years at Hopkins, I have definitely felt the difference in wealth between the Baltimore and Nassau County.
-I would hope that I might want to make sure that I make sure to base any solutions on hard metrics and data that I find in order to more adequately be able to monitor my own biases while developing some sort of solution for Baltimore.
+I would want to make sure that I base any solutions on hard metrics and data that I find in order to more adequately be able to monitor my own biases while developing some sort of solution for Baltimore.